-AI Statewide Landscape Assessment Update
+Virginia Chamber Statewide AI Landscape Assessment

-John Provo highlighted that the consultant for the AI Statewide Landscape Assessment will be attending a few of the upcoming Virginia Chamber of Commerce AI events.
+John Provo highlighted the upcoming Virginia Chamber of Commerce AI events.
 Two events will be held in Region 2: in Roanoke on April 30, 2025, and in Lynchburg on May 7, 2025.
+Council members are encouraged to attend if possible.
+The consultant for the AI Statewide Landscape Assessment (Region 2 is a part of) will be attending a few of these meetings as well.